victorhalla/hasf/README.md

 Many beekeepers are making bee boxes (isothermal box) using styrofoam concrete or cellular concrete with excellent results. (https://www.youtube.com/watch?v=zlzW1eoSt5g)
 The idea is to improve this concept by adding vermiculite, which offers good thermal properties, in addition to the water absorption property that can also help control internal humidity.
 The concrete will be composed of 1 part concrete, 2 parts vermiculite and 7 parts styrofoam.
 At this point I'm assuming that the thermal conductivity with these 3 components would be around 0.05 W/m.C.
 Applying the calculations of thermal conduction of a cylinder, assuming the internal radius of 113mm and the temperature of the colony is 32C, we obtain the following wall thickness for each of the external temperatures:
 ![Thickness vs Temperature](src/images/ThicknessXTemperature.png)
-A 30mm wall could withstand up to an outside temperature of 0ºC
+A 30mm wall can withstand up to an outside temperature of up to 0ºC and we are using 40mm walls for additional thermal support.
+It is worth remembering that the calculations performed here are based on a closed system, however, a bee's nest is an open system, since almost all the time the entrance door is open, allowing the air to enter more intensely.
+As the entrance is made at the base, on a lower floor, this tends to help with thermal insulation.
+For 3D printed boxes the walls will be hollow and later filled with PU foam which is an excellent thermal insulator.

 ## Durable Materials
 For testing purposes, 3D models are being printed with PLA.
 The future goal is for people to be able to make 3D printed boxes or buy recyclable plastic or concrete boxes.